Here is a round up of all my Free Monogram SVG templates that you can uploade and use in Cricut Design Space?

 If you are interested in keeping the negative space monogram, select all 3 letters and weld.

 If you are interested in keeping the positive space monogram you can slice off the frame with another circle shape.

 How to Add a Frame for Circle Monograms

 There are many ways to add a monogram frame.

 You can add a simple shape using the shapes tool.
 A filled shape also looks great.

-Be sure to attached or flatten the separate elements together together after designing the monogram.
+Be sure to attach or flatten the separate elements together after designing the monogram.